richardthorp/rodeo/README.md

 ![Ingredients and instructions listed on a large screen](static/images/readme-images/ingredients-instructions.jpg 'Ingredients and instructions listed on a large screen')

 #### **/login**
-The **'LOG IN'** page features a simple form that has a text input that will accept either a users email address or username, a text input for the user's password input and a submit button.
+The **'LOG IN'** page features a simple form that has a text input that will accept either a users email address or username, a text input for the user's password and a submit button.
 If either of the text input fields are left blank, the form will not be validated and the user will be prompted to fill in the field.

 If both fields are filled in, but the login details don't match details held in the database, a message slides down from the navigation bar to instruct the user "Login details incorrect, please try again."
 This instruction purposefully doesn't instruct the user which element of the form input is incorrect so as not to aid someone trying 'brute force' their way into the website with someone else's details.

 On screens 768px wide or more, an illustration of a bottle of 'Rodeo Hot Sauce' is rendered to the right of the form to fill the space on the page.

-Beneath the form, some text reads 'Need to sign up?' and then the line 'Click here to sign up' which acts as a link to the **'REGISTER'** page.
+Beneath the form, some text reads 'Need to sign up?' and then the line 'Click here to register' which acts as a link to the **'REGISTER'** page.
 This link is coloured with the blue shade that is typically found on links throughout the internet to make clear to a user that this is a link.

 After successful submission of the form, the user is sent to **'MY RECIPES'** and a message slides down from the navigation bar to say 'Welcome,' and then the user's username.